XCSoar/XCSoar/XCSoarV4-README.txt

 Changes from 4.5 to HEAD:

+- Major speed improvements to rendering, synchronisation between threads, final glide through terrain calculations, snail trail
+- Display "AUX" on screen when in auxiliary infobox mode
+- Warning if attempting to change a task once it is declared.
+- Fixed superpan bug with autozoom
+- Added GCE for final glide through terrain
+- Added german sector type
+- Fixed bug in default.xci "Marginal final glide" now reads "Below final glide"
+- Fixed bug in final glide alert, now has low pass filter to prevent too many alerts when using Auto Mc.
+- Task-alterations are queried if already declared to external device
+- All MessageBoxes now use new dialog system (when available)
+- Redundancy (dropout) and handling multiple GPS sources, better autodetection of Vega.
+- Improvements to labels in map display, so we don't get so many waypoint labels writing over each other.
+- Gauge vario hides on fullscreen.
+- Fixed bug in startup, program locks calculation/display before starting up to ensure everything is initialised properly.
+- Option to lock out configuration settings in flight
+- Minor speedups to map drawing (removed several redundant floating point operations)
+- Bug fixes in FAI task sector auto advancement
+- Added finish line and finish area detection, this does nothing other than bring up a status message currently.
+- Configuration option for user defined menu/button timeout
+- Added Airspace Settings to input events, allows user to switch on/off display and warnings for each airspace type
+- WARN the user when changing input, language, status files that they need to restart. (in new dialog system)
+- Fixed strange circling bug (maybe)
+- Airspace visibility bug (airspace wasn't warning if not visible)
+- "Arm start" option
+- Added user defined checklist text dialog (and corresponding inputevent)
+- Waypoint advancing can now be manual, automatic (as before), or requiring 'arming' each waypoint to be advanced.
+- Text in airspace details has scrolling
 - New Waypointselect dialog allows scrolling in list box
 - Added option for autozoom optionally on at startup (in new config dialog)